How to care for your Guide or Assistance Dog

 Treats and titbits for your dog

 Your dog should never be fed titbits from your plates, as this will encourage scavenging and stealing.
+It’s also dangerous for them as some human foods are toxic to dogs.
+This will also cause weight gain in your dog.
 If your dog gets into these habits they are hard to break.

 If you decide to give your dog the occasional treat to reward good behaviour, buy specific treats for dogs or use a portion of it daily ration.
 Your dog’s main meal must be reduced by the amount fed at other times.